NostrGameEngine/docs/docs/nip-drafts/nip-DC.md

-NIP-DC: Direct Communication
+NIP-DC: Direct Connect
 ============================

-`draft` `optional`  `author:riccardobl`
+`draft` `optional`  `author:riccardobl` `author:jacany`

-This NIP describes a general purpose protocol to coordinate direct peer to peer connections using nostr relays.
+This NIP describes a general purpose way to coordinate direct peer to peer connections using nostr relays.

 ## Rooms

-Rooms are identified by a keypair that is shared off-protocol to all the parties interested in connecting together.
+Rooms are identified by a keypair that is shared to all the parties interested in connecting together.
 When a peer joins a room, everyone in the room should attempt to connect to them.

 ## Encryption